Costume designers discuss signature looks

 In the show’s pilot, a tuxedo-wearing Baldwin says, “Well, it is after 6 o’clock.
 What do you think I am?
 A farmer?”
 Jack Donaghy is pure businessman.
 “He’s more of a GE corporate person — more of a Jeff Zucker,” says Broecker.
 “And he has a narrow idea of what’s acceptable in dress.”
 Jack’s suits are conservative.
 There is nothing flashy about them.
 He dresses in two-button navy or dark gray Ermenegildo Zegna, Brooks Brothers, Dunhill or Hickey Freeman.
 Shirts are either white or pale blue.
 His tie palette is narrow.
 “It tends to border on the conservative/Republican,” says Broecker.
 “We stick to our solids and our stripes.”
-THE REGIONAL MANAGER

 Steve Carell as ‘The Office’s’ Michael Scott